eddiejessup/porc/source/index.md

 `GET https://api.orchestrate.io/v0/$collection/$key/ref/$ref`

-### Query Parameters
+### Parameters

 Parameter  | Description
 ---------- | -----------
-collection | the collection to query. key        | the primary key for a value. ref        | an opaque identifier for a value.
+collection | the collection from which to get the value. key        | the primary key of the value. ref        | an opaque version identifier for the value.

 # Search

-Search allows collections to be queried using lucene query parser syntax
+Search allows collections to be queried using [Lucene Query Parser Syntax](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview).

 ## Collection

+> Make sure to replace all the variables with the appropriate values.

 ```shell
 curl -i "https://api.orchestrate.io/v0/$collection?query=$query&limit=$limit&offset=$offset" \